ammahmoudi/ammahmoudi.github.io/_projects/Dinning-Philosophers.md

 The GUI class creates a graphical user interface using JavaFX.
 The GUI class uses the Observer pattern to update the display according to the state of the philosophers and the chopsticks.
 The GUI class also provides buttons for controlling the simulation.

-{% include figure.html path="https://raw.githubusercontent.com/ammahmoudi/Dinning-Philosophers/master/images/console.png" alt="console" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="https://raw.githubusercontent.com/ammahmoudi/Dinning-Philosophers/master/images/console.png" alt="console" class="img-fluid rounded z-depth-1" zoomable=true %}

 ## How to Run
 you have to first run the server and then start some instances of the client.
 Then a client needs to start the dining.